-If it is not possible to submit an assessment task in hardcopy format due to computer failure, then the task will be treated as late unless both of the following take place:

-- The student must show the teacher a hardcopy version of drafts that show the task was nearly completed (i.e. hardcopy of a final draft, and preferably some earlier drafts).
+If it is not possible to submit an assessment task due to computer failure, then the task will be treated as late unless the student shows the teacher evidence in the form of drafts, that show the task was completed (i.e. hardcopy of a final draft, and preferably some earlier drafts).
 This means that all students must print drafts of assignments at regular intervals for all work being completed on a computer.
-Such drafts must be submitted at the time the assessment is due. - The student must provide a receipt or letter from a reputable firm that was asked to fix the computer.
-If this cannot be done, the student will be subject to a late penalty as per BSSS guidelines.
+Such drafts must be submitted at the time the assessment is due.

 In addition to the above, the student is encouraged to submit additional evidence.
 Evidence could be a digital copy of the assignment.
-This may be possible if the non-submission of the assessment item has been caused by a printer failure.
-The digital copy must be left with the teacher.
+This may be possible if the nonsubmission of the assessment item has been caused by a printer failure.